Parable of the Renegades

 His tone struck as if he was speaking amidst a murder of crows that wanted to pick on a dead man's carcass.

 "Err, right...
 I'll be going now," the mildly frightened student turned to walk away, but suddenly realized he had one more concern that he wanted to settle despite him now being reluctant to bother Lucas any further.
 "Sorry I can't help it, but can you show me your eyes?"

 "What...?
 Why?"
 Lucas appeared to be naive over the trench coat student's curiosity, but he knew why he brought up that question.

-"It's been bothering me, but I could have sworn that I when first saw your eyes during that fight, they were strange as they appeared to have no color.
+"It's been bothering me, but I could have sworn that when I first saw your eyes during our fight, they were strange as they appeared to have no color.
 Nothing but white.
 I might sound crazy, but I just want to see it one more time and confirm everything for myself," the student urged him.

 Thanks to the bandage on his forehead, Lucas remembered that after the student failed to chop his arm off, he tried to knock him out with a headbutt.
 In the process of doing it, however, he caught sight of Lucas' ghostly white eyes when he held a grip on his bangs.
 The inhuman appearance distracted him and made him botch his attempt, which only led to the move backfiring and the student knocking himself out like he tried to ram his head through a solid wall.

 "You don't need to see them.
 They're just like as everyone else's."